Shopping for Share Certificates

 What kind of certificate is right for you?

 The language surrounding certificates can be somewhat confusing.
-Here are some of the more common types:
+Here are a couple of the more common types:

 How important is dividend rate?